tc39/proposal-ses/README.md

 break almost no existing code other than test code that specifically probes for standards compliance.
 We could also leave it unfixed.
-This would break some good-practice legacy patterns of overriding methods by assignment, but is compatible with overriding by classes and object literals, since they do `[[DefineOwnProperty]]` rather than assignment.
+This would break some good-practice legacy patterns of overriding methods by assignment.
+But it is compatible with overriding by classes and object literals, since they do `[[DefineOwnProperty]]` rather than assignment.

-My sense is that not fixing the override mistake at all will [break too much legacy code](https://esdiscuss.org/topic/object-freeze-object-prototype-vs-reality).
-But if fully fixing the override mistake is too expensive, it might be that fixing only properties on prototypes that one expects to be overridden (e.g., `constructor`, `toString`, ...) will reduce the breakage to a tolerable level.
+Our sense is that not fixing the override mistake at all will [break too much legacy code](https://esdiscuss.org/topic/object-freeze-object-prototype-vs-reality).
+But if fully fixing the override mistake is too expensive, it might be that fixing a handful of properties on primordial prototypes that are overridden in practice (e.g., `constructor`, `toString`, ...) will reduce the breakage to a tolerable level.
 We need measurements.

 Although not officially a question within the jurisdiction of TC39, we should discuss whether the existing CSP "no script evaluation"